Press Release: Tickets On Sale Now For L.A. Conservancy's 32th Annual Last Remaining Seats

 Major funding for the Conservancy’s programs is provided by the LaFetra Foundation and the Kenneth T. and Eileen L. Norris Foundation.

 Last Remaining Seats began in 1987 as a way to draw attention to the spectacular yet overlooked and underused historic theatres of Los Angeles.
 The film series has since become a summer tradition, drawing thousands of people from the region, the nation, and outside the U.S.

 About the Los Angeles Conservancy

 The Los Angeles Conservancy is a nonprofit membership organization that works through education and advocacy to recognize, preserve, and revitalize the historic architectural and cultural resources of Los Angeles County.
-What began as a volunteer group in 1978 now has more than 6,000 member households, making the Conservancy the largest local organization of its kind in the U.S.
+What began as a volunteer group in 1978 now has the largest membership of any local preservation organization in the U.S.